Carlisle man arrested for arson

 Saturday morning around 2:05 a.m.
 Carlisle police and local firefighters responded to Little Caesars Pizza for a dumpster fire.

-Then around 2:20 a.m. another fire was reported at the Pennsylvania Counseling Services.
+Then around 2:20 a.m., another fire was reported at Pennsylvania Counseling Services.
 Several large plastic recycling containers were on fire and had damaged part of the building.

 Police say there was a third intentional attempt to start a fire at Hoffman Funeral Home.
 Pieces of an American flag were placed into the fuel opening of a vehicle and set on fire.

 The fire didn’t spread to the fuel tank.
-Later Saturday morning Petonyak was arrested and admitted he set the fires.
+Later Saturday morning, Petonyak was arrested and admitted he set the fires, police said.